Natural Cosmetic Ingredient Supplier | Ethically Sourced

 Anti-Aging

-The antioxidants present in sacha inchi oil, including vitamin E, help protect the skin from damage caused by free radicals, which can contribute to premature aging.
+The antioxidants present, including vitamin E, help protect the skin from damage caused by free radicals, which can contribute to premature aging.
 These antioxidants can help reduce the appearance of fine lines, wrinkles, and other signs of aging.

 Anti-Inflammatory